 And then he kissed her.

 It was slow at first.
 Cautious.
-Not rushed or reckless, but considered like he was seeking some sort of confirmation from her.
+Not rushed or reckless, but considered—like he was seeking some sort of confirmation from her.
 A hand extended, waiting to be taken.

 Jean didn't pull away.

 Levi’s hand found hers, gently taking the record from her hold and placing it on the nearest shelf.
+And even now, he was still careful with the vinyl.
 Then, without a word, he guided her towards the back of the shop, near the seating area.
-Their bodies drawn to each other with a magnetic pull neither had dared to fully acknowledge until now.
-The soft hum of the closing hours surrounded them, the outside world fading away, and the flickering warmth of the shop's old floor lamp cast long, dancing shadows across the rows of vinyl sleeves, creating an intimate, almost dreamlike space.
+Their bodies were drawn to each other with a magnetic pull neither had dared to fully acknowledge until now.

 They held each other close.

 Hands tangled in hair.
 Fingers grazing backs.
-Their hearts are moving in sync.

 No second guesses.
 No glances edged with doubt.